 Heryka also advises her clients on regulatory matters.
 Heryka is experienced in helping clients navigate oversight by regulators, including supervision, investigation, and enforcement by the CFPB.
 Heryka also counsels clients on the regulatory issues associated with providing products and services in non-English languages to consumers.
 Heryka can speak to industry practices as she has experience managing the day-to-day operations of Spanish legal review for several clients, including a global financial services firm and banking institution.
 Heryka advises on state foreign-language disclosure laws, fair lending, and unfair, deceptive, or abusive acts or practices (UDAAP).

-As a native Spanish speaker, she regularly uses her language skills to assist clients whose legal needs require Spanish fluency.
+As a native Spanish speaker, Heryka works on diverse litigation and regulatory matters for clients servicing Spanish-speaking clientele in the United States and for clients with operations in Latin America and Spain.
 Heryka majored in Spanish and Communication Studies at the University of North Carolina at Chapel Hill where she graduated with highest distinction and received the Sterling Stoudemire Award as the most outstanding student in Spanish.

 Heryka maintains an active pro bono practice and regularly volunteers with local nonprofit organizations.
 The Charlotte Center for Legal Advocacy has recognized her in its “Attorney Spotlight” for her dedication to pro bono service.

 - Washington and Lee University School of LawJD2014

 The University of North Carolina at Chapel HillBA

 The rules of professional conduct in some jurisdictions require disclosure of selection methodology for certain public accolades and recognitions.
 Click here to view available selection methodologies.

 Selected for inclusion into the North Carolina Pro Bono Honor Society, 2018, 2019, 2020, 2021

 Named to “Legal Elite,” Litigation, Business North Carolina, 2023